alexandra-simeonova/drafts/luigi-configuration.md

 Luigi docs side nav:

-Basics - getting started, architecture, faq, tutorials (+examples) -> examples include the simple "hello world" ones on GitHub, the e2e test one, and the advanced examples of Markus.
-Maybe we can gather more examples/scenarios - e.g. from Slack discussions
+Basics - getting started, architecture, faq, tutorials (+examples) -> examples include the simple "hello world" ones on GitHub, the e2e test one, and the advanced examples of Markus

 Core - installation, configuration (nav param ref, authorization, general settings, lifecycle, Ui features), api *Instead of basic/advanced navigation - only one navigation file with accordions OR a collapsible "navigation" node.
 The explanations/examples go under each parameter they're meant for.
 There can be only one "navigation basics" file, where it's explained what is top and side nav, what is tab nav and context switcher, etc.